REACh research team having fun at the escape room for the lab's 2018 Holiday party!

 Paolina Onorato

-Paolina Onorato is in the first year of her MA in the Clinical-Developmental Psychology program.
-She completed her Honours BSc in Psychology at the University of Toronto.
+Paolina Onorato has completed an HBSc and MA in Clinical Developmental Psychology, and is currently completing her PhD (in year 2) with anticipated year of completion 2027.
 Her research involves investigating the links between emotion regulation in interpersonal contexts, feelings of anxiety in social situations, and well-being.
 Specifically, she is interested in explaining how emotion regulation and anxiety can influence the well-being of emerging adults.
+The links between emotion regulation in interpersonal contexts, feelings of anxiety in social situations, and well-being.
 Additionally, Paolina hopes to apply this research to inform evidence-based programs to promote well-being and positive mental health.